AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 Learn more about axes and scales: [Axes and Grids](../Axes_and_Grids/Scales).

-In the sample below, there is a multi-series chart with a column series bound to the default Y-axis an a line series bound to an additional Y-axis:
+In the sample below, there is a multi-series chart with a Column series bound to the default Y-axis, and a Line series bound to an additional Y-axis:

 ```
 // configure the main Y-scale